-Jack Straw Productions (JSP) is the Northwest's only non-profit multidisciplinary audio arts center.
+Jack Straw Cultural Center is the Northwest's only non-profit multidisciplinary audio arts center.
 A community-based resource since 1962, we provide a production facility that is unlike any other in the region for local artists who work creatively with sound.
-Jack Straw focuses on annual artist residencies through our Artist Support Program, our Writers Program, and our Gallery Residency Program; art and technology education for all ages; arts heritage partnerships; and radio production.
+Jack Straw focuses on annual artist residencies through our Artist Support Program, our Writers Program, and our Gallery Residency Program; art and technology education for all ages; arts and heritage partnerships; and radio and podcast production.
 Our full-service recording studio is also available for a range of arts projects.

 Board of Directors

 Dominic CodyKramers (President, 2013) is a Seattle-based theatre sound designer and educator.
 He has been a full-time faculty Instructor at Seattle University’s Fine Arts Department since 2006, where he teaches classes in Audio Production, Creating with Sound, and Theatre Sound Design.
 He designs sound for all the SU theatre productions, mentors sonically-creative students in their music and theatre production endeavors and manages the department’s Digital Music Lab and Recording Studio.

 Laurel Sercombe (Vice President, 2003) is the Archivist for the Ethnomusicology Program at the University of Washington in Seattle, a position she has held since 1982.
 She received her Ph.D. in Ethnomusicology (UW) in 2001 and has published several articles and essays on western Washington Coast Salish song traditions.